ryboh1/caesarcipher/README.md

 ## How to use

 ### Instructions
-- Via the Cmd Line, locate caesarcypher and then go into the directory and run main.js with node by typing in.
+- Via the Cmd Line, locate caesarcipher and then go into the directory and run main.js with node by typing in.
 ``` node main.js```